Classic Italian Chickpea Soup (Pasta e Ceci)

 About the ingredients

 - Canned tomatoes: I recommend using one 28-ounce can of either crushed tomatoes or whole, peeled canned tomatoes.
-Unlike roasted tomato soups made with fresh tomatoes, canned tomatoes are essential in this pantry soup.

-- Dried pasta: Look for short types of pasta or macaroni, like ditalini, tiny shells or bowties.
+- Dried pasta: Look for short types of pasta or macaroni, like ditalini, tiny shells, or bowties.
 They cook right in the soup until al dente.

 - Carrot